pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 There are potentially a few optimizations that might shave more time off a full tree regen run.
 On the bash side, every time a builtin may be called a binary search is run across the registered builtins to determine if one exists.
-Replacing those lookups with hash table queries probably could speed up the execution pipeline for bash code using large amounts of commands.
+Replacing those lookups with hash table queries could potentially speed up the execution pipeline for bash code using large amounts of commands if the hash function used[^fnv] runs in less time than a binary search.
+Including pkgcraft's builtins, a worst case binary search takes approximately seven steps so this work may not be worth it.

 In addition, initial work has been done to allow bash processes to reset their internal state in order to allow reuse rather than leveraging subshells